 The second effect of long-term marijuana use deals with homeostasis, which is really just a fancy word for being equal and balanced.
 The body needs to maintain a constant internal environment in order to function properly.
 Marijuana can help treat a wide range of medical conditions because of the endocannabinoid system’s role in homeostasis.
 If you’re ever having an “off” day, or something just doesn’t feel right in your body, marijuana has the power to regulate your nervous system to make you feel better.

-In fact, researcher Dr. Ethan Russo is adamant about marijuana’s therapeutic effects on pain, discomfort, and inflammation.
-His studies show marijuana works as a painkiller to eliminate migraines, irritable bowel syndrome, fibromyalgia (widespread muscle pain and tenderness), and eating disorders.
+In fact, researcher Dr. Ethan Russo is adamant about marijuana’s therapeutic effects discomfort, and inflammation.
+His studies show marijuana works to eliminate migraines, irritable bowel syndrome, and eating disorders.
 The body’s homeostasis is also responsible for keeping our immune system in check, thus keeping us healthy.
 Doctors around the world agree that homeostasis is one of the best ways to prevent illnesses and diseases from developing.
 When we have a fever, our body forces us to sweat and lose heat that way so it can go back to its regular temperature — it’s all about balance.

 Why Not Pharmaceuticals?

 But what about modern medicine?
-Isn’t there a prescription drug that can cure us?
+Isn’t there a prescription drug that can address our condition?
 Yes, technically there is, but it’s hard to maintain homeostasis when these pills come with so many side-effects.
 It seems marijuana is the only “drug” that has so few side-effects attached to it, and the ones it does have, rarely negatively interact with other medicines.
 More research is coming out about marijuana’s relationship with pills as we speak!
 The most common side effects in medication include

 - Skin rash